NSO-developer/sr-migrate/README.md

         admin@ncs% edit igp-domain 1
         admin@ncs% set sid-pool pool-1
         admin@ncs% set router cli-p0
-        admin@ncs% set router netconf-p1 custom-prefix-sid 17001
+        admin@ncs% set router netconf-p1 custom-prefix-sid 17002
         admin@ncs% commit

 **Optional**:
 - `loopback` This is the loopback interface number where the prefix SID will be configured on each router in the domain (the default is 0).

-- `address-family` This is used for the TI-LFA configuration on each interface (the default is ipv4).
+- `address-family` This is used for the SR MPLS configuration, prefix SID configuration on the loopback interface, and TI-LFA configuration on each non-loopback interface (the default is ipv4).

 ## Migrating the IGP domain
 The migration is done by the `sr-migrate` service.
 The service should be created using the NSO Web UI so the plan viewer can be shown.
 This is used to track the progress of the migration for each router in the domain.
-A separate plan viewer is also used to show the results of the connectivity tests as they execute.
+A separate plan is also used to show the results of the connectivity tests as they execute.

+**Note:** To display the plan viewer in the NSO Web UI, untick the *hide operational data* checkbox in the *View options* menu, and select the *include subfolders* toggle button.

 The three migration steps (outlined above) are controlled using corresponding `enable-segment-routing`, `prefer-sr-imposition` and `disable-ldp` leafs in the `sr-migrate` service.
-Each of these can be set invididually so the configuration generated by NSO at each stage can be previewed using the dry-run feature.
+Each of these can be set individually so the configuration generated by NSO at each stage can be previewed using the dry-run feature.
 Or all three can be set at once and NSO will automatically step through the entire process with no manual intervention required.

+### Recommended demo flow
 1. Create the `sr-migrate` service.
-Choose the igp-domain to migrate (created previously).
+Choose the `igp-domain` to migrate (created previously).

 2. It is recommended to commit at this point (navigate to the Commit Manager and press the *Commit* button).
 NSO will now allocate the prefix SIDs for the IGP domain routers, and create the initial plan view.
-Navigate to the igp-domain in the Configuration Editor to see the allocated SIDs.
+Navigate to the `igp-domain` in the Configuration Editor to see the allocated SIDs.

    Click on the `sr-migrate` service in the Service Manager to see the plan viewer (make sure *hide operational data* is unticked in the *View options* menu, and that the *include subfolders* toggle button is selected).

    The plan viewer for the connectivity tests will be updated as the tests execute, so to monitor these easily, the `connectivity-test-results` and